 Once police arrive, they will normally separate the couple and start asking questions to figure out what happened, including any history of prior incidents.
 They will also look for visible signs of an injury.

 If police are able to establish probable cause, they are going to make an arrest.
 This could include one or even both people involved.
 At this moment, the criminal court process begins.

-To give readers a better understanding of the Los Angeles criminal court process in domestic violence cases, our California criminal defense lawyers are providing an outline below.
+To give readers a better understanding of the Los Angeles criminal court process in domestic violence cases, our criminal defense lawyers are providing an outline below.

 Arraignment for Domestic Violence Charges

 Most defendant’s arrested for a domestic violence case will usually have to post a bond to get released from custody, or they can be released on own recognizance (O.R.).

 After a domestic violence arrest, the case will be assigned to a detective from a domestic violence unit, who will conduct a follow-up investigation.
 They will make contact with anyone involved to gather evidence against you.